XS-1 (spacecraft)

-The DARPA XS-1 was an experimental spaceplane/booster with the planned capability to deliver small satellites into orbit for the U.S. Military.
+The DARPA XS-1 was an experimental spaceplane/booster with the planned capability to deliver small satellites into orbit for the U.S. Department of Defense.
 It was reported to be designed to be reusable as frequently as once a day, with a stated goal of doing so for 10 days straight.
 The XS-1 was intended to directly replace the first stage of a multistage rocket by taking off vertically and flying to hypersonic speed and high suborbital altitude, enabling one or more expendable upper stages to separate and deploy a payload into low Earth orbit.
 The XS-1 would then return to Earth, where it could ostensibly be serviced fast enough to repeat the process at least once every 24 hours.

 The DARPA XS-1 program operated 2013–2020.
 After several years of refinement and proposals, in May 2017, the Defense Advanced Research Projects Agency (DARPA) selected Boeing for Phase 2/3 to build and test an XS-1 spacecraft (now called the Experimental Spaceplane program).
 At the time, test flights were scheduled to start no earlier than 2020.
 On 22 January 2020, it was announced that Boeing was ceasing its role in the program, effectively ending it.